The Sickness: Background and recording

 With Draiman on vocals and Donegan on guitar, the two were joined by Mike Wengren on drums and Steve "Fuzz" Kmak on bass.
 Seeking help with the album's production process, the band turned to producer Johnny K, who had gone to high school with Donegan's brother.
 By the time work on the album had started, a bond had already formed and Johnny K had begun working with the band as the producer for their album.
 In an interview with Guitar Edge, Johnny K spoke about the process, saying, "They fought hard to get me to do their record.
 They didn't want to go to L.A. and make a record that wouldn't be any better than their demos.
 I felt that with a budget and time, I could make a record everyone would really like [...]
 I pushed them as hard as I could, and we felt successful before it sold one copy.
 All of that hard work, and the fact that they are such a good band, made it easy for me to get other jobs.
 People liked it and would say, 'Who did the Disturbed album?
 Let's get him.'"

 Recording sessions took place in late 1999, and on March 7, 2000, The Sickness was released; however, the album was not an instant success.
-The lead single from the album, "Stupify", was released in April of 2000. "[It] was actually a hard sell at radio," Draiman said.
+The lead single from the album, "Stupify", was released in April 2000. "[It] was actually a hard sell at radio," Draiman said.
 "It's not like it shot up.
 They worked it.
 Giant Records at the time, they worked it.
 They pushed it to where it got enough awareness that it did start to chart decently."
 The track addressed themes of racism and discrimination, loosely based on one of Draiman's own experiences.
 It would go on to reach No. 12 on the Mainstream Rock chart and No. 10 on Modern Rock and remains one of their most popular songs.
 It was followed by the singles "Down with the Sickness" in October of the same year, "Voices" the following November, and "The Game" in February 2001.